 The anime uses a shortened version of its actual opening theme.

 I raped her, then I killed her, then I dressed her up as Liza Minelli, then I raped her again.
 I know, I'm f***ed up like that.

 Rouge Angles of Satin: Ironically whilst Dio mocks one comment for spelling Polnareff's name as "Boneraff", Antfish frequently typoes his name as "Polneraff."

 Rule 63 - A genderflipped picture of Dio and Jotaro is shown in episode 7, complete with .
 Very Squickish.
 Said genderflipped Dio made an appearance on the comment special.

-Short Runner/ Too Good to Last - Seeing as how the original OVA (and therefore, the abridged series) only covered a portion of the series with two OV As (One made in 1993 with only 6 episodes, ad the later OVA with 7 episodes for a total of only 13 episodes), it really can't be helped.
+Short Runner - Seeing as how the original OVA (and therefore, the abridged series) only covered a portion of the series with two OV As (One made in 1993 with only 6 episodes, ad the later OVA with 7 episodes for a total of only 13 episodes), it really can't be helped.

 Thankfully, this trope is subverted as after the new anime series, the abridged series is starting up again, adapting parts 1 and 2 (the original adapted part 3)

 Too Much Information: In episode 3.
-After the plain crash in the beginning, one of the pilots gets close to the orangutan and teases him about what he's reading.
-Kakyoin goes into very dark and grizzly detail about what the orangutan could do to a normal human being.
+After the plane crash in the beginning and their entry onto the ship-stand Strength, one of the pilots gets close to Forever the orangutan and teases him about what he's reading.
+Kakyoin goes into very dark and grisly detail about what the orangutan could do to a normal human being.

 Visual Pun: In the comment special, in the aforementioned answer to a comment saying he sounds like Tim Curry, Dio, after asking other Tim Curry-voiced actors (Including Dr. Frank N. Furter), Dio then asks a pan full of curry.
 Personally, he doesn't hear it.